octimot/StoryToolkitAI/docs/architecture/current-ui-coupling.md

 # Current dependency picture

-After the completed processing-to-UI separation and queue-boundary work, the central relationship looks approximately like this:
+After the completed processing-to-UI separation, queue-boundary and advanced-search work, the central relationship looks approximately like this:

 ```text
 __main__.py